 Locals across Germany favor neat, intentional outfits that match the city's natural and architectural palette.
 Avoid loud athleisure and beachwear in historic centers, and choose quiet pieces over loud branding.

-Germany packing guides cover Berlin.
+Germany packing guides cover Berlin, Hamburg, Munich.
 Each guide includes weather forecasts, what to wear in germany by month, capsule wardrobes for carry-on travel, and outfit colors picked to match each city.